The MPF “Media Controller”¶

 Here’s a diagram that shows what each piece does:

-More details about MPF’s media controller architecture, as well as guides which show you how to run them on separate computers, or even to replace MPF’s Media Controller with one based on Unity 3D or something you write yourself, are available in the Media Controllers section of the documentation.
+More details about MPF’s media controller architecture, as well as guides which show you how to run them on separate computers, or even to replace MPF’s Media Controller with one based on Unity 3D or something you write yourself, are available in the Displays, DMDs, & Graphics section of the documentation.